 USE VACATIONS AS AN OPPORTUNITY TO CHALLENGE YOURSELF

 As a dietitian and therapist, I listen to clients discuss the stress and anxiety they feel as the summer approaches.
 To them, summer means the uncontrolled food environment, eating out and with other people, and eating at another home.
-Let’s say that you eat three meals and a couple snacks during the day.
+Let’s say that you eat three meals and a couple of snacks during the day.
 This means that eating differently on vacation, holidays, or special occasions will vary your intake by less than 10% over the course of one year.

 This is the flexible part of recovery and the flexible part of life.
 Vacation can be the perfect opportunity to try something you have not had before or something you have been scared to try.